shulgaalexey/sort_in_file/README.md

 This is a demo implementation of a module, sorting a file of something.

-Main requirements are following:
+###Main requirements
 * the file may be small, big or very big
 * the file may contain unsigned integers or something else
 * the sorting may be performed in a single-treaded or multi-threaded mode

+###Discussion of a basic sorting approach
 The module implements a conception of Bucket Sort, which is defined as following:

-###Discussion of a basic sorting approach
 BucketSort(arr[], n)
 * Create n empty buckets
 * For each arr[i] insert arr[i] into corresponding bucket[B(arr[i])],